We presume writing and compiling software programs is easy. But it's not.

 - From what I gathered in G2 reviews, AI-powered automation in Keysight Eggplant is praised for simplifying test initialization and creating new UI tests, reducing manual effort.

-- Users seem to appreciate how the platform lets them design and run tests without relying on external inspector tools, making the testing process more efficient.
+- Users seem to appreciate how the platform enables them to design and run tests without relying on external inspection tools, making the testing process more efficient.

 What G2 users like about Keysight Eggplant